-Figure 8: Dimensionality reduction with space-time constrained iSTAC.
+Figure 8.
+Dimensionality reduction with space/time-constrained iSTAC.
 (A) Temporal dimensionality reduction finds that the temporal dependence of the response can be well characterized using two filters.
-Black line is the first (more informative) filter.
+The black line represents the first (more informative) filter.
 (B) Spatial dimensionality reduction indicates that four filters can characterize spatial dependence.
 The informativeness of each filter is indicated by grayscale level (lighter traces = less informative).
-(C) iSTAC filters constrained to live in the space spanned by the spatial and temporal filters in (A) and (B).
-These compare directly with the iSTAC filters in fig. 6E.
-(D) Temporal sections of the original iSTAC filters (Fig. 6) and the space-time constrained filters shown in (C).
-(E)Spatial sections of the original and temporal and the space-time constrained iSTAC filters.
-Spatial and temporal similarity across sections and across filters suggests that the small number of spatial and temporal filters discovered provide a parsimonious description of the neural feature space.
+(C) iSTAC filters constrained to live in the space spanned by the spatial and temporal filters in A and B. These compare directly with the iSTAC filters in Figure 6E.
+(D) Temporal sections of the original iSTAC filters (Figure 6) and the space/time-constrained filters shown in C. (E) Spatial sections of the original and the space/time-constrained iSTAC filters.
+Spatial and temporal similarity across sections and across filters suggests that the small number of spatial and temporal filters discovered provides a parsimonious description of the neural feature space.